lluisalemanypuig/metaheuristics/README.md

 In this repository one will find [examples](https://github.com/lluisalemanypuig/metaheuristics/tree/master/examples) on how to use this library.

 First, one has to download the library.
-Assum that it is downloaded into
+Assume that it is downloaded into

     /path/to/lib/metaheurisitcs